hotwa/LillyMol/docs/Workflows/train_test_split_optimise.md

 | ------- | ------ | -------- |

-Generally the 285 LillyMol features perform better - although this is not universally true, and then the Biogen features are better, the difference is small.
+Generally the 285 LillyMol features perform better - although this is not universally true, and when the Biogen features are better, the difference is small.
 Use the LillyMol features going forward, especially since there are many fewer of them than what came from Biogen.